syrenly/syrenly/README.md

+🔥🔥🔥Warning: most of my repositories are now private.
+I'm making a big review,, cleaning code and so on.
+If you need to view a specific repo for any reason, please feel free to contact me🔥🔥🔥

-a# Let me introduce myself!
+# Let me introduce myself!

 - 👋 Hi, I’m **syrenly**.
 - 🌸 I'm a frontend developer, with focus on Angular.